almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

       File "<stdin>", line 1, in <module>
     AttributeError: Can't pickle local object 'trace.<locals>.wrapper'

-The solution is to use `wraps` decorator from `functools` build-in.
+The solution is to use `wraps` decorator from `functools` built-in.
 This is decorator to write decorators.
 When you use it, it copies all the inner information of the function, and makes it available to the outer function:
 ```python
 from functools import wraps